 Our firm handles Fair Credit Reporting Act cases on a contingency basis, meaning no attorney fees are owed unless we recover compensation for you.
 Maginnis Law handles FCRA cases all over North Carolina.

-If you have any questions regarding this blog post or want to speak with one of firm’s consumer law attorneys, feel free to call our firm at 919.526.0405 or email us at email@example.com.
-You can also subscribe to our mailing list to learn about the rights you have under consumer protection law against large corporations.
+If you have any questions regarding this blog post or want to speak with one of firm’s consumer law attorneys, please contact our firm today.
+You can reach us by phone at (919) 526-0450, by email at email@example.com, or through our contact page.